Silloth Primary School - Mission, Vision & Values

 (Ofsted 2017)

-Visit our Curriculum page to see how our Collective Worship Programme supports the teaching of British Values throughout school.
+Visit our Curriculum Page to see how our Collective Worship Programme supports the teaching of British Values throughout school.